 If both the third party and the VU are responsible for the data that the student will work with (i.e. data collection and/or storage happens at both the VU and the third party location) then the student must sign confidentiality agreements for both the VU and the third party.
 It is advised that the supervisor review the confidentiality agreement template in this situation to make sure that there isn't anything in the agreement that might a problem for the collaboration; if there seems to be a problem, contact the FGB Privacy Champion for advice.

 Because of the type of research that is done at FGB, it's very likely that a DPIA will need to be carried out before you begin your research project.
 First you can check whether it's legally required that you complete a DPIA by completing a pre-DPIA.
+You can find an English pre-DPIA here under Forms and Templates; a Dutch version is found here under "Formulieren en Templates".
 If after completing the pre-DPIA you are still uncertain whether a DPIA should be completed, it's recommended to go ahead and complete one because this will ensure that everything is in order with respect to the GDPR.
 If you need advice on your DPIA, you can contact the FGB Research Data Officer.
 Once you have completed the DPIA, please send it to the FGB Research Data Officer; the information in the DPIA will be used to develop a processing register, which is required by the GDPR, as well as develop a database of existing DPIAs, so that if a future project follows similar processes, an earlier DPIA for those processes could be re-used.

 Under the GDPR there are no specific rules that state that all data must be pseudonymized or anonymized nor that this must happen immediately.
 Instead it just generally requires that the privacy risks to the people from whom the data were collected be reduced as quickly as possible.
 If as far as you can tell there is no way to reduce the privacy risks with your data, you can contact the FGB Research Data Officer to see if there are any methods that you may not have thought of that could be used to modify the data and reduce the privacy risks.
 If there is absolutely no way to reduce the privacy risks with your data, then the data require the highest level of security measures.
 At the moment, the standard solution at the VU for high risk data is SciStor, but if the nature of the data is particularly sensitive and/or the participants are particularly vulnerable (e.g. children being interviewed in a video recording about sexual abuse), then it may be necessary for IT to new extra infrastructure that provides additional security.
 Creating new IT infrastructure can take a long time, so make sure to begin as early as possible thinking about privacy risks with your data management plan, and where applicable, your data protection impact assessment and data classification.
 For advice about security solutions for extremely sensitive data, you can contact an IT expert via RDM support desk.
 The IT expert will expect that you have already completed a DPIA (in English or Dutch) and a data classification.